 Introduces the student to the components of the language of medicine.
 Medical terms are identified using the basic elements of prefixes, suffixes, combining forms, root words, plural formations, and abbreviations.
 Correct spelling and pronunciation are reviewed in depth.
 Creation and division of medical terms is stressed.
-Class may be offered as a fast-break class.
+Class may be offered as a fastbreak class.

-BHS 1390 - Medical Terminology
+BHS 1390 - Medical Terminology 2 Credit hours

 Discusses an understanding of foundational medical terminology used in communication with the health care team.
 Terminology pertaining to the treatment of disease, including standard abbreviations, anatomic, diagnostic, symptomatic, eponymic, laboratory, pathologic, radiology, anesthetic, operative, and drug items will be covered in this course.
-Transfer: TAG.
+Transfer.
+TAG.

-BHS 1530 - 12 Lead ECG Interpretation
+BHS 1530 - 12 Lead ECG Interpretation 1 Credit hour